vlada-i/frontend-project-44/README.md

 ___

-5. Game started:
+### 5. Game started:

-### User see a random number and he needs to answer prime number or not.
+>User see a random number and he needs to answer prime number or not.

 - *Run brain-prime*
 - *Welcome moment: write your name and we will definitely greet you*